Learning Post-Newtonian Corrections from Numerical Relativity: Conclusion

 \section{Conclusion}

 We developed a physics-informed neural network by adding a neural network to the post-Newtonian (PN) orbital evolution equations and waveform computations to reduce the difference between PN and numerical relativity (NR).
 Using the 4.5PN TaylorT4 PN waveforms as the baseline PN model and restricting to nonspinning systems, we are able to reduce the mismatch between PN and NR from $0.1$ to $1\times10^{-6}$.
-Our loss function not only includes the waveform mismatch, but also several terms that that weakly enforce physical constraints to aid in extrapolation, as well as an $L_2$ regularization term of the NN weights.
+Our loss function not only includes the waveform mismatch, but also several terms that weakly enforce physical constraints to aid in extrapolation, as well as an $L_2$ regularization term of the NN weights.

+A notable aspect of this study is that the model achieves these results while being trained on only eight waveforms.
+This demonstrates the data efficiency made possible by embedding physical structure directly into the model, and suggests that such a framework may enable the direct use of NR simulations for training even when only a sparse set of waveforms is available.
 Since the model we present here is physics-informed, i.e., it solves PN equations with (small) corrections, one would expect improved extrapolation compared to a more data-driven model like surrogates.
 We find that the network maintains lower mismatch than the surrogate model (\NRSurOld) outside of the training region, achieving $10^{-4}-10^{-3}$ mismatch levels.
-Moreover, adding a single additional training point at $q=15$ substantially improves performance across intermediate map ratios, demonstrating that the framework can be efficiently extended with only sparsely sampled data.
+Moreover, adding a single additional training point at $q=15$ substantially improves performance across intermediate mass ratios, demonstrating that the framework can be efficiently extended with only sparsely sampled data.

 Our results demonstrate that physics-informed neural networks provide a promising avenue for bridging the gap between PN theory and NR.
-Future work will focus on extending the current framework to include spin and eccentricity, as well as extending the framework through merger and ringdown.
+Future work will focus on extending the current framework to include spin and eccentricity, as well as applying it through merger and ringdown.